 Get the right message in front of the right people at the right time.

 It’s not something we made up.
 The phrase is pretty common.
-However, it’s such a powerful guiding force that it needs to be highlighted as often as possible as the right way to guide automotive advertising practices.
+However, it’s such a powerful guiding force that it needs to be highlighted as often as possible.
+It’s the right way to guide a marketing message best practices.
 With that said, it’s important to focus on the one component that gets the least attention: timing.

 Many dealers are good at getting the right message together.
 Some are good at getting it in front of the right people.
 However, very few are truly taking advantage of the benefits that come with getting it out at the right time.
 This is the missing link that often separates real success from lukewarm success or even failure.